psu13/mutable-hakyll/posts/why-soccer-is-better-than-your-favorite-sport.md

 What I don't really understand is the mechanisms that cause these game states to happen.
 I can watch (say) an NBA defense and tell you if they are trying in 5 or 10 minutes of game time.
-Similarly, I can explain to you why the Patriots are pathetic, or the Buffalo Bills dominant on any given week.
+Similarly, I can explain to you why the Patriots are pathetic, or the Buffalo Bills dominant in any given week.
 These things are intuitive to me.

 I don't really understand how soccer works internally, I only understand the outcomes.
 What exactly happens in "the midfield" seems very important, but I have no idea what it means.
 Also, seeing bad defense in real time seems to out of my cognitive reach.
 Earlier this year when Tottenham gave up five goals in twenty minutes to Newcastle (just wow) all I saw were the balls going into the back of the net.
-The analyst on the TV went on and on about how the Tottenham were completely clueless, but I didn't really see it like I would see the same thing in an NBA game.
+The analyst on the TV went on and on about how the Tottenham defenders were completely clueless, but I didn't really see it like I would see the same thing in an NBA game.
 I suppose with time this will get better.

 Happily, I can fall back on the endless analysis and gossip cycle, which the Premier League has brilliantly imported from the NFL and made their own.
 Coaches are tactical